 12 items from a collection of 119 instruments including stringed, wind, keyboard and plucked, formed by Arnold Dolmetsch.

-A Group of Musical Instruments from the Dolmetsch Collection by Various artists, 1609
+A Group of Musical Instruments from the Dolmetsch Collection by Various, 1609

 © Horniman Museum and Gardens